manaspohane2307/Python/README.md

 # Python-
-This repository contains Python projects that demonstrate various concepts and techniques I've learned in Python programming.
+This repository contains Python projects that demonstrate various concepts and techniques learned in Python programming.